-Set up exam equipment (CD players, computers, tape recorders) required to administer exams in world languages and cultures and Music Theory.
+Set up exam equipment (CD players and recording devices/equipment) required to administer exams in world languages and cultures and Music Theory.
 Proctors may also need to assist students with equipment during the exam.

 Prepare the specific accommodations needed for students with disabilities, and for exams with extended time, understand how to time each section.
 Extended time tables are provided in the AP Coordinator’s Manual.

 Check identification of homeschooled students and/or students from other schools.